sastutorials/sastutorials.github.io/tutorials/troubleshooting.md

 var x; run;
 ```

-It is okay as it is in that sense that, if you run this code, it will create the output correctly and without errors.
+This code is *okay* as it is in the sense that, if you run it, it will create the output correctly.
+However, we are going to format it properly.

-However, If you help yourself with the formatting feature, you are going to be able to read your code more clearly.

-Click on the button highlighted in *yellow* in the image below. **You can see that the position of certain commands has changed.** I have highlighted the changes in *green*.
+Click on the button highlighted in *yellow* in the image below: **you can see the position of certain commands has changed.** I have highlighted the changes in *green*.

 ![code_formatting](../screenshots/code_formatting.jpg)

-SAS Studio does not provide automatic smart features for this, but another two important formatting rules that might help you with clean code writing etiquette, are:
+SAS Studio does not provide automatic smart features for this, but another two important *formatting* *tips* that might help you with clean code writing etiquette, are:

 * **write SAS commands in capital letters**, so you can distinguish them from other text;
-* **comment about your code**, so when you go back to it you already have information on the functionality of your program before you run it.
+* **comment about your code**, so when you go back to it you already have information on the functionality of your program before you even run it.

 Here is an example of a well-formatted and clean program: